U.S. Army Corps of Engineers, DoD.

 b.
 Impact on Small Entities

 The Corps certifies under 5 U.S.C.
-605(b) that this rule would not have a significant economic impact on a substantial number of small entities.
-While some owners or operators of vessels that intend to transit the restricted area may be small entities, for the reasons stated in paragraph (a) above this rule would not have a significant economic impact on any vessel owner or operator.
-In addition, the restricted area is necessary to address the current security needs at Ft.
-McNair and JBM-HH Washington, DC.
+605(b) that this proposed rule would not have a significant economic impact on a substantial number of small entities.
+While some owners or operators of vessels that intend to transit the proposed restricted area may be small entities, this proposed rule would not have a significant economic impact on any vessel owner or operator.
+In Start Printed Page 64436addition, the restricted area is necessary to address the current security needs at Fort McNair and JBM-HH Washington, DC.
 Vessels can utilize navigable waters outside of the restricted area.
-Vessels may also transit the restricted area as long as they obtain permission from the Commanding Officer, JBM-HH or his/her designated representative.
-Unless information is obtained to the contrary during the comment period, the Corps expects that the economic impact of the proposed restricted area would have practically no impact on the public, any anticipated navigational hazard or interference with existing waterway traffic.
+Also, vessels or other craft can transit, but not anchor, moor or loiter in, the restricted area unless approved by the Commander, JBM-HH/Fort McNair or his/her designated representatives transit the restricted area as long as they obtain permission from the Commanding Officer, JBM-HH or his/her designated representative.
+Unless information is obtained to the contrary during the comment period, the Corps expects the proposed restricted area would have no economic impact on the public, nor create any navigational hazards or interference with existing waterway traffic.
 After considering the economic impacts of this restricted area regulation on small entities, I certify that this action will not have a significant impact on a substantial number of small entities.

 c.
 Review Under the National Environmental Policy Act

-Due to the administrative nature of this action and because there is no intended change in the use of the area, the Corps expects that this regulation, if adopted, will not have a significant impact to the quality of the human environment and, therefore, preparation of an environmental impact statement will not be required.
+Due to the administrative nature of this action, the Corps expects that this proposed regulation, if adopted, will not have a significant impact to the quality of the human environment and, therefore, preparation of an environmental impact statement will not be required.
 An environmental assessment will be prepared after the public notice period is closed and all comments have been received and considered.

 d.
 Unfunded Mandates Act